harlow/heroku-paperclip-s3/post.md

-> WARNING: The following code samples are not compatible with the new AWS 2.0 SDK.
-We are in the process of updating the text and example repository.

 Many web apps require the user to upload images and other files for storage and processing.
 Paperclip is a cleanly abstracted Ruby library that reduces the complexity of file uploading and processing.

 Using Paperclip with an external storage service such as Amazon S3 or Rackspace CloudFiles allows you to scale your application's files and codebase independently.
 Such an architecture is required in highly elastic environments that distribute your application across multiple instances, such as Heroku.